 PRE-REQ-002: Post-RID Review Capabilities

 a) All of the “read-only” capabilities described in earlier phases are available to any CWE user.
-Any CWE user should be able to log onto the RID database for any document at any time and see the full-page listing of any RID, or the tabular listing.
-In the process, he should be able to search for a RID by the content of any of the fields.
+Any CWE user should be able to log onto the RID database for any document at any time and see the full-page listing of any RID, or the tabular summary listing.
+In the process, they should be able to search for a RID by the content of any of the fields.

 b) From the tabular listing sorted by any header, or from a tabular listing resulting from a search query, a user should be able to click “export” and get an Excel Spreadsheet download of that listing.